 ‘The fourth…no fifth, two before before this one.’

 CC stops, I pull up behind her, we get out and go to the Abyss.

 Nikita, ‘Sisters will see eef he ees alone,’ they get out and walk towards the house.

 We’re in an older subdivision, plain homes with plain working people and their plain kids.
-A fat boy rolls by on a bike, dreaming of becoming President.
+A fat boy with bad hair rolls by on a bike, dreaming of becoming President.

 The house next to his is for sale, a real estate agent’s lockbox fixed to the wall.
 That means it’s empty.
 The place on the far side is occupied but there’s no obvious activity.
 Probably at work, a blue vest at a Walmart, or cleaning hotel rooms, maybe a clerk at a convenience store.
 CEOs don’t live in this hood.
 I’m likely wrong, hourly slaves couldn’t afford even these stucco and siding havens of family dysfunction.